merrvve/eva/src/content/pages/colophon/index.md

 The photographs on the home page are courtesy of [**Emanuela Sforza**](people/#emanuela-sforza).

-The site is built using Astro, React, and TypeScript.
-Domain registration, hosting, and deployment are via Netlify.
-Newsletters are sent through MailChimp.

 ## Typography

 Our logotype is set in Ginto Rounded Black by [Dynamo Typefaces](https://abcdinamo.com).
-The site text is set in [Bricolage Grotesque by Mathieu Triay](https://fonts.google.com/?query=Mathieu+Triay).
+The site text is set in Bricolage Grotesque by [Mathieu Triay](https://fonts.google.com/?query=Mathieu+Triay).

-Typography is scaled using a fluid type scale by [Utopia](https://utopia.fyi/blog/designing-with-fluid-type-scales/) set up by Eva Decker.

 ## Energy

 Energy usage is minimized on this site by avoiding unnecessary scripts and compressing images.
+Main photographs are processed using Atkinson dithering.
+The site employs Netlify's serverless functions to further reduce energy consumption.

-As of September 26, 2024, carbon footprint analysis for [*www.criv.eu*](https://www.websitecarbon.com/website/criv-eu/) indicates that the site is cleaner than 84% of all web pages globally.
+As of September 26, 2024, [carbon footprint analysis](https://www.websitecarbon.com/website/criv-eu/) for *www.criv.eu* indicates that the site is cleaner than 84% of all web pages globally.

-The site uses Netlify’s serverless functions to further cut energy consumption.

 ## Accessibility